nrkno/core-components/packages/core-input/core-input.md

   event.target  // The core-input element triggering input.ajax event
   event.detail  // The ajax request
   event.detail.responseText  // The response body text
   event.detail.responseJSON  // The response json.
-Defaults to false if no JSON found })
+Defaults to false if no valid JSON found })
 ```

+---

 ## Styling
 All styling in documentation is example only.
 Both the `<button>` and content element receive attributes reflecting the current toggle state: